Religion in Mauritius

 Statue of Hindu Goddess Durga at Ganga Talao.

-Mauritius is a religiously diverse nation, with Hinduism being the most widely professed faith.
-According to the 2022 census conducted by Statistics Mauritius, 47.87% of the Mauritian population follows Hinduism.
-Sizeable populations of the adherents of Christianity, Islam and other religions are also present.
+Mauritius is a religiously diverse nation with Hinduism being the largest faith.
+According to the 2022 census conducted by Statistics Mauritius, 47.9% of the Mauritian population follows Hinduism, followed by 32.3% adherents of Christianity (including Roman Catholicism and Protestantism).
+Islam is the third-largest religion with 18.2% followers while other religions are also present in a minority.

 People of Indian descent (Indo-Mauritian) follow mostly Hinduism.
 The Franco-Mauritians, Creoles and Sino-Mauritians follow Christianity.
 A minority of Sino-Mauritians also follow Buddhism and other Chinese-related religions.